 Set the Scene

 What is the problem?

 What is at stake?
 What drives the problem?

-What is at stake: What arrives the problem:

 Who is/should be involved in the decision-making process?

+Cathor and Assass the Information

 Gather and Assess the Information

 What is going on?
 What are the facts?
 Which are relevant?
 Which are in dispute?
 Is there

 missing information?

 Who are the stakeholders?

-who are the stakeholders:

 Would someone outside our group describe the problem differently?

-Examine Mission, Values, Principles, Policies and Procedures
+Examine Mission, Vision, Values, Principles, Policies and Procedures

 Take a look at:

-• the Mission and Values of The Salvation Army in Canada & Bermuda; additional ethical

-values and principles upheld by your ministry unit; your profession

-• the organizational policies and procedures upheld by The Salvation Army; your ministry

-unit; your profession
+- the Mission, Vision and Values of The Salvation Army in Canada & Bermuda; additional ethical values and principles upheld by your ministry unit; your profession - the organizational policies and procedures upheld by The Salvation Army; your ministry unit; your profession

 Are any at stake or in conflict?

-Are any at stake or in conflict?

-Are any at stake or in conflict?

-Are any at stake or in conflict?

-Are any at stake or in conflict?

-Are any at stake or in conflict?

-Are any at stake or in conflict?

-Are any at stake or in conflict?
+Are any in conflict with personally held values or principles?

 Are any in conflict with other practical constraints?
 Outline Feasible Alternatives and Make a Decision Broadly speaking, what courses of action are available?
-Evaluate each course of action against the following massures: Evaluate each course of action against the following measures: What are the foreseeable outcomes (harms and benefits)? what are the joreseedate outcomes (narms and senejies).
-Are any rights or responsibilities being breached?
-Are any rights or responsibilities being breached: Would it be appropriate for others under similar sircumstances to make this decision? • Would it be appropriate for others under similar circumstances to make this decision?
+Evaluate each course of action against the following measures: • What are the foreseeable outcomes (harms and benefits)?
+Are any rights or responsibilities being breached? • Would it be appropriate for others under similar circumstances to make this decision?

 What values is this course of action based on?

-Is this the way someone you admire, someone with integrity would act?
-Make a Decision and Act on It Write down your decision.
-Reflect on the Decision Are there things you would do differently next time?
+• Is this the way someone you admire, someone with integrity would act?

+Make a Decision and Act on It

+Write down your decision.

+Reflect on the Decision

+Are there things you would do differently next time?

 Does anyone (including you) feel their integrity has been compromised by the decision?

 Should steps be taken in order that such a decision need not be made again?